JuanMore/JuanMore/README.md

 I'm Juan, a Full-Stack Developer from Las Vegas, NV.
 ___

-- 🔭 I’m currently working a Full stack React + Firebase application.
+- 🔭 I’m currently working on a full stack React + Firebase application.
 - 🌱 I'm currenlty learning React.js and I have an interest in discovering SQL and Material UI.
 - 👯 I’m looking for a role as a Front-End Developer, Full Stack Developer or Junior Software Developer.
 - 💬 Ask me about anything!